baxter/paulboxley.com/content/posts/2010/05/11-fake-harry-potter-books.md

 Posted: 2010-05-05 17:49Z
 URL: http://www.11points.com/Books/11_Amazing_Fake_%27Harry_Potter%27_Books_Written_In_China

-China is famous for many things – the Great Wall, ancient dynasties, a communist doctrine that combines elements of marxism and free market economics and, of course, fake Harry Potter books.
+China is famous for many things &mdash; the Great Wall, ancient dynasties, a communist doctrine that combines elements of marxism and free market economics and, of course, fake Harry Potter books.